na-na-hi/renget/archive/llama_v2_sillytavern.md

 - SmartContext will attempt to condense what has happened so far into a summary if your chat goes beyond the context limit.
 It’s not perfect, but it’s worth a try if you would rather not have the initial chat history start ‘disappearing’, and I am told you can avoid reprocessing long prompts this way as well.
 - High Priority will help some systems more than others.
 - Low VRAM will maximize the amount of VRAM that your GPU has access to for _generation_.
 This will make the initial prompt processing time extremely slow, as it will no longer be using your GPU for prompt processing.
-- Disabling MMAP isn’t beneficial for most users.
+- Disabling MMAP is beneficial on Windows.
 - Unban Tokens, from what I understand, is a legacy feature for Pygmalion era models.